 I joined the University of Kentucky in 2006 after completing both my medical education and a surgery internship at New York University.
 During my 5-year M.D. degree, a program enriched with basic science research and international health projects, I developed a specific interest in the field of stem/progenitor cell biology and anomalous vascular growth, in particular with proliferating infantile hemangioma, for which I received the Weston Research Gran

 At the University of Kentucky, I performed a post-doctoral research fellowship, supported by the IRRF Charles D. Kelman Award, followed by an ophthalmology residency.
 I have now continued my investigations with the generous support of a K08 Mentored Clinical Scientist Development Award from the National Eye Institute and a Career Development Awards from the Foundation Fighting Blindness and Research to Prevent Blindness and American Federation for Aging Research foundations.
 I relocated my laboratory to East Tennessee State University James H. Quillen College of Medicine in 2018.
 I am currently supported by the National Eye Institute (R01EY028206) and a BrightFocus Macular Degeneration Research Award.

 My research interests are focused on defining the molecular interface of angiogenesis and cell death mediators within the biologic spectrum of immune-related inflammation in retinal diseases using next-generation molecular techniques in transcriptomic profiling and functional proteomics.
 My translational goals are focused on the development of diagnostic bio-imaging tools and to design new therapeutic approaches to vision and life threatening eye diseases.
 Away from work,

-I thoroughly enjoy spending time with my wife, Blythe, son, Matai, and daughter, MeilinGrey and strive to explore my diverse hobbies including culinary art, reading, programming audio-midi sequencers, golf, and travel.
+I thoroughly enjoy spending time with my family and continue to explore my diverse hobbies including culinary art, reading, programming audio-midi sequencers, golf, and travel.